PedroVH/tortuga-discord/README.md

 You can also authenticate the bot with a Google account, so you can stream mature content!
 * Set the `DISCORD_GOOGLE_USERNAME` environment variable to your google e-mail.
 * Set the `DISCORD_GOOGLE_PASSWORD` environment variable to your google password.

+# Known Issues
+* The bot doesn't work correctly if moved.
+Only fix is to restart the application.
+* The bot doesn't work correctly if disconnected via discord's GUI.
+Please, use the /leave command to disconnect the bot.